tantsandras/mm/content/podcastEpisodesFolder/the-man-who-solved-his-own-murder.md

   of his
-  former friends from the federal security fucking shit i don't think that's their technical service federal security fucking shit service would definitely get arrested by the kgb if you called them i couldn't remember the last letter because i i'm thinking like fbi for some reason i'm i'm um you know brainwashed by the american media yeah what does the fbi stand for federal bureau of investigation gazinga you didn't think i knew that i did it would do if bureau was pronounced for yurio i not say that no you said burio god damn it okay
+  former friends from the federal security fucking shit
+  I don't think that's their technical service federal security fucking shit service would definitely get arrested by the kgb if you called them
+  I couldn't remember the last letter because
+  I i'm thinking like fbi for some reason i'm i'm um you know brainwashed by the american media yeah what does the fbi stand for federal bureau of investigation gazinga you didn't think I knew that I did it would do if bureau was pronounced for yurio I not say that no you said burio god damn it okay